Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 • How will this tool replace or expand the tools and/or processes you’re currently using?

-• What is the current priority for the company?
+• What is the company’s current priority?
 How are the people/teams that will use this tool part of that priority?

 Define how you’ll measure the success of this tool from both a business and IT perspective.
 Here’s an example: